-PAR PART A - to be completed by the applicant Full name of child Date Date of Birth Scho ool you are St Mary's Catholic Primary School, Bodmin apply ying for Plea Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this s this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or soc needs or those of their parents.
+PART PART A - to be completed by the applicant Full na me of child Date of f Birth School you are St Mary's Catholic Primary School, Bodmin applyin ng for Please Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this sch hool.
+C Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.